I am beyond excited to begin a three-month journey through the Middle East for Connect the Cultures.

 My journey begins on February 12, and I’m using the hashtag #CTCmideast2017 for social media, where I will be posting real time about the lives of myself and the people I spend time with during my trip.
 On this website I will be posting what the people of the Middle East want to tell the world through their stories, thoughts, opinions, photos and videos as well as my own personal experiences and perspectives.

 Who am I and how do I know anything about the Mid East?

-My name is Sabina Lohr and I am the founder of Connect the Cultures.
+My name is Sabina Lohr and I am the creator of Connect the Cultures.
 I’ve lived in the UAE, Israel and Egypt and return every year to the Middle East for extended periods of time to visit my friends.